andrewcooke/choochoo/docs/scheduling.md

 week in 2018 (including the Monday of the week including 2018-09-20)".

-For more details see [this blog post](http://acooke.org/cute/ASpecifica0.html) (although I don't promise that descriptino is exact - in doubt, see the code).
+For more details see [this blog post](http://acooke.org/cute/ASpecifica0.html) (although I don't promise that description is exact - in doubt, see the code).

 The UI tries to hide some of the details of these for common cases.